 First, our young people continue to leave for work (and lives) in other parts of our state and region, while we bitterly complain about that reality.
 This is the source of the region's economic and social challenge; the critical imperative we face.
-The 20 to 44-year-old age cohort is the workforce lifeblood and is hovering at 30 percent of the total population; a level below which economists tell us our local/regional economy is no longer sustainable.
-When the pool of younger workers drops below this 30 percent threshold, companies struggle to find the workers needed to operate their business eventually causing them to either close or relocate.
+The 20- to 44-year-old age demographic is the workforce lifeblood and is hovering at 28 percent of the total population; a level below which economists tell us our local/regional economy is no longer sustainable.
+When the pool of younger workers drops below this 30 percent threshold, companies struggle to find the workers needed to operate their business, eventually causing them to either close or relocate.

 Second, we must alleviate our energy cost burden that is a major constraining factor for both business growth and household stability.
 The region's citizens and businesses "survive" in a region with twice the national average cost burden for energy.
-Since energy is the primary input to life and economic performance, our region faces a greater barrier than many regions in the U.S. The cost burden is driven by an 80 percent use of heating oil, 16 cents per Kw for electricity and a low household income as a result of an aging population on fixed incomes and lower wage jobs.
+Since energy is the primary input to life and economic performance, our region faces a greater barrier than many regions in the U.S. The cost burden is driven by an 80 percent use of heating oil (although oil prices were at a seven-year low in 2015-16), 16 cents per Kw for electricity and a low household income as a result of an aging population on fixed incomes and lower wage jobs.